-You would like to read & understand scientific papers even though you are not a scientist?
+You would like to read and understand scientific papers even though you are not a scientist?
 That’s surely possible — if you know how to approach the complex and deeply specialized scientific literature.
 The first part of this mini-series discussed how to find the relevant articles and get access to them.
 In this second part you’ll learn an effective strategy for reading original research articles.

 Conventional structure of research articles